adugnag/gee_s1_ard/README.md

 ![flowchart](https://user-images.githubusercontent.com/48068921/113488349-ce8cdd00-94bd-11eb-8bc5-a72f0fc7ecc6.png)

 # Usage
 The Javascript implementation can be copied to GEE code editor.
-The python API provided here can be run using the terminal.
+To use the python API provided here, the user should launch the s1_ard_test.py script using the terminal.
 The user should install earthengine-api locally or in the cloud VM.

 # Requirement